gshipley/enterprise_training/AdminTraining.md

 		}
 	}

-##**Deploy *todo* application to OpenShift Enterprise**
+##**Deploy the *todo* application to OpenShift Enterprise**

 Now that we have our application created, we need to push our changes to the OpenShift Enterprise gear that we created earlier in this lab.
 From the application root directory, issue the following commands:

 	$ git add .
 	$ git commit -am “Adding source code”
 	$ git push

-Once you run the *git push* command, the application will begin building on the OpenShift Enterprise node host.
+Once you execute the *git push* command, the application will begin building on the OpenShift Enterprise node host.
 During this training class, the OpenStack virtual machines we have created are not production grade environments.
 Because of this, the build process will take some time to complete.
 Sit back, be patient, and help your fellow classmates who may be having problems.

 ##**Testing the *todo* application**